 To many of us, IKEA products are like frienemies.

-While we can’t refrain ourselves from marvelling at all the eye-candy furniture as we flip through the pages of IKEA catalogues, we spend so much time assembling, taking it apart, and putting the pieces again and again, that the only thing more baffling than figuring out how to assemble the parts correctly, are the absurd Swedish names that IKEA has slapped onto their products.
+While we can’t refrain ourselves from marvelling at all the eye-candy products as we flip through the pages of IKEA catalogues, we spend so much time assembling, taking it apart, and putting the pieces again and again, that the only thing more baffling than figuring out how to assemble the parts correctly is the absurd Swedish names that IKEA has slapped onto their products.